cristianoliveira/ergo/README.md

 More you can see in [examples](https://github.com/cristianoliveira/ergo/tree/master/examples)

-The Ergo's goal is to be a simple reverse proxy that follows the [Unix philosophy](https://en.wikipedia.org/wiki/Unix_philosophy) of doing only one thing and do it well.
+Ergo's goal is to be a simple reverse proxy that follows the [Unix philosophy](https://en.wikipedia.org/wiki/Unix_philosophy) of doing only one thing and do it well.
 Simplicity means no magic involved.
 Just a flexible reverse proxy that extends the well-known `/etc/hosts` declaration.

 **Feedback**